UNEcosc250/2018assignment2/README.md

   - Flock separation: The variance of the position of the flock.
 This one's a little trickier.
 Find the centroid of the flock (average the position vectors).
 Then for each boid, calculate the square of its distance from the centroid.
 Return the mean of that.
 To test this, hit the "explosion of boids" button.
 It should drop to nearly zero and then grow.

-## Note on the provided code

-I've provided this code by writing a solution and then cutting back from it.
-But it's possible you might not like some parts of my code.
-You can delete and change *any code you like* -- your task is to write the simulation, not to retain my code.

 ## Marking